xpladev/docs/content/en/docs/develop/core-modules/zero-reward.md

 }
 ```

-Unregister Zero Reward Validator Proposal is a special type of proposal which, once passed, will automatically go into effect by Zero Reward Validator unregister which means that validator can no longer be propose a block.
+Unregister Zero Reward Validator Proposal is a special type of proposal which, once passed, will automatically go into effect by Zero Reward Validator unregister.
+This means that the validator can no longer propose a block.

 ## Transitions